gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

         - opens SSH connection to the bastion and from there to the respective shoot node
     - runs heartbeat in parallel as long as the SSH session is open by annotating the `Bastion` resource with `operations.gardener.cloud/operation: keepalive`
 8. `GCM`:
-    - Once `status.expirationDate` is reached, the `Bastion` will be marked for deletion
+    - Once `status.expirationTimestamp` is reached, the `Bastion` will be marked for deletion
 9. `gardenlet`:
     - Once the `Bastion` resource in the garden cluster is marked for deletion, it marks the `Bastion` resource in the seed for deletion
 10. Gardener extension provider <infra> / Bastion Controller on Seed: